-When it comes to preparing a home to be put on the market, deciding which home improvement projects to undertake can feel like being lost on unfamiliar roads without a map.
+When it comes to the question of how to get your house ready to sell, deciding which home improvement projects to undertake can feel like being lost on unfamiliar roads without a map.
 Completing the right home renovation projects can help homeowners get better offers when it's time to sell, but knowing which home renovation projects take priority can be a challenge if you've never sold a house before.
 In general, there's a hierarchy of home improvement projects.
-Here's roadmap to important home renovation projects that can help sellers get better offers and sell more quickly.
+Here's a roadmap to important home renovation projects that can help sellers get better offers and sell more quickly.

-Homebuyers like turnkey properties.
-Problems with the home that arise from deferred maintenance, such as roof repair, HVAC system repair, and window repair, can all negatively impact offers from buyers.
-Taking care of these problems before your house goes on the market is a good way to ensure a move-in ready home for prospective buyers.
+Homebuyers like turnkey properties, and problems with the home that arise from deferred maintenance (such as roof repair, HVAC system repair, and window repair) can all negatively impact offers from buyers.
+Taking care of these problems before your Eagle River house goes on the market is a good way to ensure a move-in ready home for prospective buyers.

-If you’re not sure what maintenance and upkeep needs to be done before selling, consider having your home looked at by an inspector.
+If you're not sure what maintenance and upkeep needs to be done before selling, consider having your home looked at by an inspector.
 Though this costs more money up-front, it will prevent surprises in escrow and help to get your house in order.

 Once any deferred maintenance has been handled and curb appeal improvements have been done, it's time to consider making improvements that add value to a home, like a kitchen remodel.
 How much does a kitchen remodel increase home value?
 Many homebuyers focus on the kitchen when evaluating properties, whether they be log homes or any other type of residence.
 Popular kitchen commodities include room for a table, stone countertops, ample storage space, and both track and overhead lighting.
-If your kitchen lacks some or most of these qualities, a remodel can help boost your home’s property value and help your home sell more quickly.
+If your kitchen lacks some or most of these qualities, a remodel can help boost your home's property value and help your home sell more quickly.

 The backyard is a popular gathering space for get-togethers, barbecues, and socializing, so it's no wonder that homebuyers love decks!
 A deck can make backyard socializing that much more comfortable and convenient, so now is the time to consider refurbishing a pre-existing deck or even building a new one.
 Installing a deck is an inexpensive way to make a home appeal to more buyers.
 The ROI of installing a deck is as much as 80%.